mozilla/elasticutils/docs/es.rst

 ..
 Warning::

-   ElasticUtils works best with ``pyes`` 0.15 and 0.16.
-The API for later versions has changed too drastically.
-While we'd welcome compatibility patches, we feel a better approach would be to remove our dependency on ``pyes``.
+   ElasticUtils works with ``pyes`` 0.15 and 0.16.
+The API for later versions of pyes has changed too much and won't work with ElasticUtils.
+We're planning to switch to something different in the future.